-Bitney Prep has not had any English Language Development students for the last six years.
+Bitney Prep has not had any English Language Development students for the last seven years.
 We are prepared to work with ELD students when they enroll at BPHS, but we are not currently at a fully implemented or sustainable level because we have had these students so infrequently.

-Bitney's Teachers collaborate an incredible amount in working on our students' support, internship, and advisory programs.
-However, because we have subject departments with only one or two teachers, it can be difficult for them to collaborate with other content area specialists.
+Bitney's Teachers collaborate on an incredible amount in working on MTSS student supports, our Internship, and Advisory Programs.
+Because of Bitney Prep's small size, we have subject departments with only one or two teachers.
+It can be difficult for teachers to collaborate with other content area specialists.
 There are exceptions: for example, our Mathematics and English Departments have a significant amount of collaboration within their respective disciplines.
-Also, the English Department regularly collaborates with the Social Studies Department.
-The high number of special education and

-504 students that are placed in college preparatory academic classes also puts pressure on our instructional staff to provide appropriate accommodations while still meeting state adopted standards.
+Also, the English Department regularly collaborates with the Social Studies Department to coordinate cross-curricular learning experiences for their students.
+The high number of special education and 504 students that are placed in college preparatory academic classes also puts pressure on our instructional staff to provide appropriate accommodations while still meeting state adopted standards.
+Over the last two years, our mathematics teacher has been a member of the Rural Mathematics Collaborative and has participated in frequent trainings focused on building Universal Design for Learning principles into our mathematics classes.